Rondônia, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Check that you choose the right type.
-The majority of adapters available online are just plugs and expect your electronics to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C and N. It's important that you get the right kind.
+Most adapters currently being sold are simply plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most areas.

 May